gquere/gquere.github.io/sstic2020_writeup/step6.md

 We can put the whole contract data in a decompiler, such as [ethervm](https://ethervm.io/decompile).

+You can also play along using [Remix](https://remix.ethereum.org/), a great EVM debugging tool.

 There are two parts to a contract data :